mbarbosa30/x4llet/replit.md

 - **GoodDollar Tab**: Face verification integration for UBI claiming.
 Uses SDK-compatible flow with signed messages (login + identifier), lz-string compression, and redirect to GoodID (https://goodid.gooddollar.org).
 Identity and claim status checked on Celo chain.
 - Smart default tab selection based on user data (Circles avatar, MaxFlow score, or GoodDollar identity)

+**Circles Facilitator**: The x402 facilitator (0x2c696E742e07d92D9ae574865267C54B13930363) is registered as a Circles V2 **Organization** named "nanoPay" (tx: 0x49dcc114f788948e1598260928c88e3755a239c50ddf1f107321e5f74a5880da).
+Organizations can receive CRC, provide xDAI gas drips, and be trusted by the community, but cannot mint personal CRC tokens.
+For user onboarding, users will register as Humans using the Circles SDK with a community inviter.

 Multi-chain UX includes aggregated USDC balance display, chain badges for transactions, auto-selection of the chain with the highest USDC balance on the Send page, and network selection on the Receive page.

 ## External Dependencies